rust-lang/nomicon/src/dropck.md

 The precise rules that govern drop checking may be less restrictive in the future.

-The current analysis is deliberately conservative and trivial; it forces all borrowed data in a value to outlive that value, which is certainly sound.
+The current analysis is deliberately conservative; it forces all borrowed data in a value to outlive that value, which is certainly sound.

 Future versions of the language may make the analysis more precise, to